sharpsaw/linux-dots/README.md

 <!--
 Requires: https://github.com/sharpsaw/perl-dots (for its bin/bin-docs)
-Update by having sharpsaw/perl-dots then yy@" on the next line: jjV}k!bin-docs
+Update by having sharpsaw/perl-dots then Y@" on the next line: jjV}k!bin-docs
 -->
 * `,M` ⇒ Configure & make install, passing $DOT\&CONFIGURE\&ARGS to ./configure, and using $MAKE\&INSTALL\&SU prepended to the 'make install' command.
+* `,colortest` ⇒ Print 8- and 256-color tables.
+* `,config-kernel-install` ⇒ `cd /usr/src/linux && sudo make menuconfig && ,kernel-install "$@"`
+* `,gdb-bt-full` ⇒ `exe=$1`
 * `,i` ⇒ Package install using emerge or aptitude, whichever's available.
+* `,init-add` ⇒ `sudo /etc/init.d/$1 start`
 * `,kernel-install` ⇒ Perform some steps to install a kernel.
-Not terribly generalized (yet).
-Set ARCH=… if not i386, and DRIVE=… if not /dev/sda
+Set DRIVE=… to override default of /dev/sda, SUDO='' to override sudo, and MAKEFLAGS=… to override -j5.
+* `,ls` ⇒ List the files belonging to a given package
 * `,s` ⇒ Package search using eix or aptitude, whichever's present.
-* `,t` ⇒ Start or reattach to a session, using ~/.tmux.conf plus ~/.$1-tmux.conf (where $1 defaults to "quick")
+* `,var-log` ⇒ Tail -f all non-binary, non-"old" log files in /var/log
+* `,xsession-errors` ⇒ A simple tail on ~/.xsession-errors.
+Will probably add grep -v's to filter.
 * `aptU` ⇒ `sudo aptitude update; sudo aptitude dist-upgrade "$@"`
 * `apti` ⇒ Use aptitude or apt-get to install a package.
 * `apts` ⇒ Use aptitude or apt-cache to search for a package.